rudysemola/AutoCL-materials/README.md

 The goal is to make large-scale learning automatic, adaptive and more robust, efficient and easy to use.

 Here, is a list of materials useful to realize this project.

+## Machine Learning System (MLSyS) and MLOps

+In this section, we maintain a list of all papers, site docs and tools produced on MLSys and MLOps.

+## Automated Machine Learning (AutoML)

+In this section, we collect a list of all papers, site docs and systems produced on AutoML.

+## Continual Learning

+In this section, we report links to papers and tools taken from ContinualAI.

+## Continual-Learning-as-a-Service and AutoCL methods and systems

+Here we maintain a list of all the papers on the CLaaS paradigm, AutoCL and related topics.